kampsy/gwizo/README.md

 gwizo |pronounced as [guizo]| is the Next generation Native Go implementation of the Porter Stemmer algorithm (An algorithm for suffix stripping M.F.Porter 1980 see:
 (http://tartarus.org/martin/PorterStemmer/def.txt).
 The uniqueness of gwizo is not that it is open source.
-Its that it's well designed and
+Its that it's well designed.
-extensible.
 It is designed to be extensible, so that developers can easily create new experiences.(see examples below).

 Gwizo is an awesome tool for projects involving: